YueLiPicasso/intro_ocaml/OCanren_exercises/JeepProblem/typeplay/README.md

 # Type exercises

 I tried to define alternative types that seem simpler than the reference.
 However, type errors occured when I compiled.
+Here is a description of the problem.

+The type of a basic move of the jeep is defind bby the reference as:

 ```ocaml
 (* Types of moves *)